How to Cope With an Emotionally Distant Child

 As uncomfortable as it might be as a parent, your child’s distance from you is actually right on track: the teen years mark their transition into the adult world.
 Hopefully, they’ll take the skills you’ve helped them to learn into their lives as young adults.

-For more help on this subject, check out James Lehman’s article series on Sudden Changes In Children.
+For more help on this subject, check out James Lehman’s article on Sudden Changes In Children.
 He does a great job explaining individuation and gives some helpful tools while also discussing sudden behavior changes that might point to another serious issue.

 This is not an easy part of parenting, for sure.
 But giving our kids space to find out who they are, within a safe and respectful environment, helps them become healthy, well-adjusted adults.